-As at 31 December 2020, The Company has BD 4,304,141 of resources comprising cash and cash equivalents of BD 1,435,960 and, other highly liquid assets (listed shares) of BD 2,368,181 and unused credit line available of BD 500,000 which will be sufficient to meet its obligations when they fall due.
+As at 31 December 2021, The Company has BD 5,200,828 of resources comprising cash and cash equivalents of BD 2,340,595 and, other highly liquid assets (listed shares) of BD 2,360,233 and unused credit line available of BD 500,000 which will be sufficient to meet its obligations when they fall due.
 The Company's associate continues to perform well and is expected to continue to provide cash flows to the Company through dividend distribution.

-The following are the remaining contractual maturities of financial liabilities at the reporting date.
-The amounts are gross and undiscounted:
+The contractual maturities of financial liabilities are less than one year as at the reporting date.